CMSgov/bcda-static-site/_pages/get-a-bearer-token.md

 ### 1. Get your organization's credentials

 BCDA protects its token endpoint with Basic Auth.
 Your credentials will be formatted as a client ID and client secret.
-- If you’re trying to access the **sandbox environment:** Use the sample client IDs and secrets provided in the [sandbox credentials section]({{ '/production-access' | relative_url }}).
+- If you’re trying to access the **sandbox environment:** Use a sample client ID and secret from the [sandbox credentials section]({{ '/get-a-bearer-token' | relative_url }}#sandbox-credentials).
-- If you’re trying to access the **production environment:** Use the client ID and secret issued by your model-specific system during onboarding.
+- If you’re trying to access the **production environment:** Use the client ID and secret issued by your model-specific system during [production access]({{ '/production-access' | relative_url }}).

 ### 2. Request a bearer token

-Start a request for a bearer token in your terminal window or using a tool such as Postman.
-For the examples below, you may use the credentials for the extra-small model entity in BCDA's sandbox environment:
+Start a request in your terminal window or using a tool like Postman.
+The examples below use sandbox credentials for the extra-small model entity:

-#### Sample Credentials
+#### Sample credentials

 {% include copy_snippet.html code=Snippet1 language="yaml" %}